miking-lang/miking-dppl/treeppl/doc/0-fundaments.md

 # 0. Language Fundamentals

-## 0.1 Identifiers and assignment
+## 0.1 Identifiers, statements, and expressions

-Changes to ReasonML are:
+- You don't end statements with ';'.
+- Type annotations are possible.

-  - no need to explicitly write `let`; the "binding" is taken care of by the assignment operator `=`;
+- No need to explicitly write `let`; the name binding is taken care of by the operator `=`.
-  - support unicode characters an extended character set including the Greek;
+- Support unicode characters an extended character set including the Greek.
-  - support of identifiers starting with a capital letter, but discoraged.
+- Support of identifiers starting with a capital letter, but discoraged.

-Similarities to ReasonML:

-  - overshadowing (reassignment) possible;
+- Overshadowing (reassignment) possible;
-  - type annotations are possible.
+- Blocks of statements are enclosed in `{ }`

+Examples:

 ```
 x = 1
 x
 // - : int = 1;

+{
   x = 2
   x
   // - : int = 2;
+}
+x
+// - : int = 1

 x = 1.
 x